 Persian Cat Basics

 Persian cats, those gloriously-maned creatures, were brought to Europe from the Middle East by traders.
 Caravans passing through Western Europe would carry exotic wares, jewels, gold, and carpets, but what really attracted the eye of the European was none other than the beautiful Persian cat.

 Of unparalleled beauty, the Persian cat was and is a sight to behold.
-However, it does possess a temperament that can be slightly difficult to manage, yet once you capture the heart of your Persian, it is yours forever to keep.
+However, it does possess a temperament that can be slightly difficult to manage.
+Once you capture the heart of your Persian, However, it is yours forever to keep.

 I've owned a lovely cameo-colored Persian named Capsurr for three years now and wanted to share some information about what you should think about before getting a Persian based on my experience.